awsdocs/aws-single-sign-on-user-guide/doc_source/howtocreatepermissionset.md

      1. If you chose **Attach AWS managed policies**, under **Attach AWS Managed policies**, select up to 10 job\-related or service\-specific AWS managed policies from the list\.

      1. If you chose **Create a custom permissions policy**, under **Create a custom permissions policy**, paste in a policy document with your preferred permissions\.
-For a list of example policies to use for delegating AWS SSO tasks, see [Customer Managed Policy Examples](iam-auth-access-using-id-policies.md#policyexample)\.

         For more information about the access policy language, see [Overview of Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.
 To test the effects of this policy before applying your changes, use the [IAM policy simulator](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html)\.